fandango-fuzzer/fandango-fuzzer.github.io/_sources/Intro.md

 % overview icon

 Specify the format of your input data in a single file, combining _grammars_ (for input syntax) and _constraints_ (for arbitrary input features).
-Constraints come as Python code, so there are no limits to what you can specify.
+Constraints come as _Python code_, so there are no limits to what you can specify.

 +++
 [Learn more »](sec:about)